linode/terraform-provider-linode/docs/resources/object_storage_object.md

 * `force_destroy` - (Optional) Allow the object to be deleted regardless of any legal hold or object lock (defaults to `false`).

+* `endpoint` - (Optional) Used with the s3 client to make bucket changes and will be computed automatically if left blank, override for testing/debug purposes.

 ## Attributes Reference

 The following attributes are exported